rfhb/ctrdata/README.md

 ![Example JSON representation](inst/image/README-ctrdata_json.jpg)

 # Features in the works

+  - Explore using the Windows Subsystem for Linux (WSL) instead of cygwin

   - Merge results-related information retrieved from different registers (e.g. corresponding endpoints) and prepare for analysis across